How to Draw Eyes - ROUND

-The eyes are the windows to the soul?
+Are the eyes windows to the soul?
 Why, yes!
 That's right!
-The eyes are one of the most important features of a character - they show different personalities and expressions.
-However, we should begin with the most simple type; so, today we will look at how to draw simple large round eyes!
+The eyes are one of the most important features of a character, because they can show different personalities and expressions.
+However, we should begin with the most simple type, so today we will look at how to draw simple large round eyes!

 STEP 1: Outline - Shape and Size

-The BLUE arrows show the shape as determined by the top line - you can see that there is a clear roundness to the overall shape of the eyes.
+The BLUE arrows show that the shape is determined by the top line- you can see that there is a clear roundness to the overall shape of the eyes.
 I also make sure that the top line is thicker than the bottom.
-There are artists who do not mind this particular detail too much and draw the upper and lower lines with the same thickness.
+However, there are artists who do not mind this particular detail too much and draw the upper and lower lines with the same thickness.

-NOTE: Personally, I like to draw with more sharp flaring lines at the inner and outer corner as indicated by the GREEN arrows.
-You can also draw then without the flare - many Shonen Jump draw the eyes without the flares at the outer corner of the eyes, but instead, use smooth lines to complete the rounded corner.
+NOTE: Personally, I like to draw with more sharp flaring lines at the inner and outer corners as indicated by the GREEN arrows.
+You can also draw them without the flare- many artists for Shonen Jump draw the eyes without the flares at the outer corner of the eyes, but instead, use smooth lines to complete the rounded corner.

 STEP 2: Iris - Direction and Size

 Next, draw the iris - we will draw normal human iris here.
 The iris is usually circular or oval-shaped.
-The eyes drawn here are looking off to the side, which is why you can see more gap on the left side of each eyes.
-When you are drawing eyes that are looking straight forward. the gap should be the same.
-Additionally, you will want to make sure that the gap under the iris are identical, otherwise the eyes will look uneven.
+The eyes drawn here are looking off to the side, which is why you can see more of a gap on the left side of each eye.
+When you are drawing eyes that look straight forward, the gap should be the same.
+Additionally, you want to make sure that the gaps under the iris are identical, otherwise the eyes will look uneven.

-NOTE: There are artist who draw the iris slightly angularly; however, they will still have an overall roundness to them.
+NOTE: There are artists who draw the iris slightly angularly.
+However, they will still have an overall roundness to them.

 Click HERE to download EYE TEMPLATE